Try A Career At Medical Billing and Coding - Earn A Lot Of Money - Work From Home Too!

 Medical billers and coders are an integral part of the health insurance industry because they are responsible for turning healthcare provider services, performed on patients, into bills to be paid for by the patients insurance company.
 Doctors, surgeons, anesthesiologists', you name it, all need to get paid.

 So where do you start?
 Well, building a solid understand to the basics of medical billing is the first step.
 Doctors can always call and complain to any insurance company stating why their claims were denied, underpaid, and hey, sometimes doctors call and complain about their claims being overpaid as well.
-The law allows this so don't worry but just make sure you bill the health plan correctly because you don't want the doctor calling and complaining about a claim that was denied because it contained the wrong information.
+The law allows this so don't worry but just make sure you bill the health plan correctly because you don't want the doctor calling and complaining about a claim that was denied because it contained the wrong information or the claim was missing information.

-Health plans come in many names and forms, you know Kaiser, a provider of commercial health insurance, and then there is Medicare, which is a federal insurer, mandated by insurance laws individually by state, for example, Medicare might cover a flu shot in the State of California for a patient up to once per year at a flat rate of $5.00 whereas, one state up, in the State of Oregon, the Medicare federal law for allows Oregon to pay $24.99 but the claim must be submitted to the health plan within 3 months to be considered for payment.
-These are basic examples, the Medical Billing and Coding 101s, that are common knowledge.
+Health plans come in many names and forms, you know Kaiser, a provider of commercial health insurance, and then there is Medicare, which is a federal insurer, mandated by insurance laws across all states for example, Medicare might cover a flu shot in the State of California for a patient up to once per year at a flat rate of $5.00 whereas, one state up, in the State of Oregon, the Medicare federal law allows for Oregon to pay $24.99.

 Here are some basic principles to medical billing and coding: